rizaisnakhoir/brazilian-ecommerce-analysis/README.md

 ![olist dashboard preview](https://github.com/rizaisnakhoir/brazilian-ecommerce-analysis/blob/main/assets/dashboard.gif?raw=true)

 This project is about creating an interactive dashboard and analysis tool to visualize and analyze e-commerce data from Olist.
 The dashboard offers insights into key areas of e-commerce performance, like transaction trends, customer segmentation, and delivery analysis.
 The project is structured with a main dashboard application using Streamlit, several datasets, and a Jupyter notebook for deeper exploration and analysis.
-Users can easily interact with the dashboard to uncover valuable insights from the e-commerce data, making it a powerful tool for data-driven decision-making.
-Let me know if you need any further adjustments!

 ## Project Structure